-Ponce de Leon first discovered Key West in 1521 – today, the popular beach destination draws over two million visitors a year.
-It’s beautiful white sandy beaches, sunny climate, spectacular sunsets, fun water sports and scuba-diving, laid-back atmosphere, shopping, trendy restaurants, hot bars and chic nightclubs makes Key West a FUN place to visit.
+Ponce de Leon first discovered Key West in 1521.
+Today, the popular beach destination draws over two million visitors a year.
+It’s home to beautiful white sandy beaches, a sunny climate, spectacular sunsets, fun water sports, scuba-diving, and a relaxing, laid-back atmosphere.
+Add to that its shopping, trendy restaurants, hot bars and chic nightclubs, it’s no surprise that Key West is a a FUN place to visit.

-The city has a rich literary history – did you know that 27 Pullizer-Prize winning novelists have called Key West home?
-Nobel Prize winner Ernest Hemmingway lived in Key West in the 30s and 40s – he did about 50% of his writing there, including his classic “For Whom The Bell Tolls.”
+The city has a rich literary history.
+Did you know that 27 Pullizer-Prize winning novelists have called Key West home?
+Nobel Prize winner Ernest Hemmingway lived in Key West in the 30s and 40s.
+In fact, he did about 50% of his writing there, including his classic “For Whom The Bell Tolls.”
 And Tennessee Williams completed “A Streetcar Named Desire” at a local Key West Hotel.
 Sounds like a perfect destination for budding novelists and screenwriters!

 Looks like there’s something for everyone at this “Fun-in-the-Sun Getaway!”

 What are some of your favorite Key West hang-outs?